Virginia Security Deposit Laws

 Damage in excess of normal wear and tear can be penalized.
 Examples include holes in a wall, missing tiles or fixtures, a broken window, a smashed bathroom mirror, or torn wallpaper.

-Tenants in the state of Virginia aren’t entitled to use their security deposit as payment for last month’s rent.
+Under Virginia law, tenants aren’t entitled to use their security deposit as payment for last month’s rent.
 The only exception is if the written agreement has a clause allowing it.

 4. Returning a Tenant’s Security Deposit

-Once a tenant has moved out, you must return their deposit (or whatever is left of it) within 45 days.
-If you’ve made any deductions, then you must provide the tenant with a written notice of the itemized deductions, plus the portion of the deposit.
+According to Virginia law, once a tenant has moved out the landlord must return their security deposit (or whatever is left of it) within 45 days.
+If the landlord made any deductions, then the Virginia landlord must provide the tenant with a written notice of the itemized deductions, plus the portion of the deposit.

 virginia-security-deposit-redsail-property-management

-Your tenant is responsible for providing you a forwarding address.
-If they don’t, you’ll only be required to keep the deposit for one year.
+The tenant is responsible for providing the landlord a forwarding address to deliver the security deposits and the written notice to the tenant.
+If they don’t, the landlord will only be required to keep the security deposit for one year.

-After that, you’ll need to escheat it to the Commonwealth by paying it into the State Treasury.
-Once you do this, you’ll have no further liability to the tenant in regards to the storage of the tenant’s deposit.
+After that, the Virginia landlord will need to escheat it to the Commonwealth by paying it into the State Treasury.
+Once the landlord does this, the landlord will have no further liability to the tenant in regards to the storage of the tenant’s deposit.

-Failure to return the deposit back to the tenant is unlawful.
-You may be made to pay back the entire amount to the tenant, plus reasonable damages, and attorney and court costs.
+Failure to return the security deposit back to the tenant is unlawful and could lead to potential propblems with landlord tenant laws.
+Landlords may be made to pay back the entire amount to the tenant, plus certain damages, reasonable attorney fees, and court costs.

 5. Receipt Requirements

-In some states, landlords are required to provide their tenants with a receipt of the deposit upon receiving it.
+In some states, landlords are required to provide their tenants with a security deposit receipt upon receiving it.
 This is, however, not the case in the state of Virginia.

 Nevertheless, it’s still advisable to do so for record-keeping purposes.